of graduate employers say relevant experience is essential to getting a job with them

 Choose 1 optional module

-You will examine the nutritional needs of athletes and those undertaking substantial exercise programmes, exploring the importance of nutrition in achieving optimal health.
+You will examine the nutritional needs of athletes and those undertaking substantial exercise programmes, exploring the importance of nutrition in achieving health and performance.
 Other topics addressed will include exercise and metabolism, energy generation, hydration and vitamin and mineral needs for athletic performance.

-You will study current issues and trends in food and nutrition by reading press articles and scientific reports, paying particular attention to the science of weight loss.
-In addition you will study buyer behaviour to see if it affects the popularity of certain market products.
+Students will study contemporary issues and trends in food and nutrition by reading press articles and scientific reports.
+In addition, students will study buyer behaviour to see if it affects the popularity of certain market products.

 Choose 1 optional module